daniellandau/web2rss/README.md

 Software Foundation, either version 3 of the License, or (at your option) any later version.

-Note that currently this program does not "prominently offer all users interacting with it remotely through a computer network (if your version supports such interaction) an opportunity to receive the Corresponding Source" as required by the license, so that will need to be implemented first by me or by you in order for you to be able to provide access to others.

 ## Aknowledgements

 I thank my employer [Futurice](https://github.com/futurice/) for providing